fthiagomedeiros/cloud-project-4/README.md

 To run the application locally, you have to set the environment variables and credentials for access to AWS S3 bucket as shown in
 2.1 step.

+## 3. Deployment

+### 3.1.
+The application runs on a cluster in the cloud

+To run the project into a k8s cluster in the cloud, run the script __deployment.sh__ placed into folder k8s.